sarminvictor/UnifiedAI/app/debug/solutions.md

 1. Deploy the latest changes to Vercel
 2. Visit the debug page at `/debug`
-3. Click "Execute SQL Directly" button
+3. Click "Fix Column Case Issues" first
-4. After creating tables, click "Check Auth Status" to verify
+4. Check Auth Status to verify the fix worked
 5. Return to normal application use

 ## Additional Notes